Reviews of Ronja Robbersdaughter (1984) and related work

 It’s definitely a version for children rather than families.
 The only contradictory indication is the depth of focus on Mattis as a parent, which will probably interest adults more than children.

 The 2D CG backgrounds in nature look nice, whereas the old fortress, lovely in its watercolour overview, is too tidy for credibility in realization.
 It would have looked better in worse shape, given its near-destruction and deficit of vaulting.
 It’s a wasted opportunity to realize Ian Miller’s style of fantasy architecture in animation, à la Wizards (1977).
 The character design is also pretty good.
 Lovis in particular looks more headstrong and appropriately powerful—almost an adult Pippi—than in Nyman’s portrayal in the live-action version.

-The uncanny valley is used productively in the series' version of harpies, slavers akin to H. P. Lovecraft's mi-go.
-Their beautiful name, vildvittror, is butchered in its Japanese translation as tori onna, “bird women”.
-Ronja's encounter with one of these creatures in episode 9 is played up for terror, though it coincides with the most famous comedic scene, where the Swedish voice actors pay homage to the 1984 version.
-The dub uses Lindgren's charming faux-medieval expressions throughout.
+The uncanny valley is used productively in the series’ version of harpies, slavers akin to H. P. Lovecraft’s mi-go.
+Their beautiful name, vildvittror, is omitted in the Japanese translation, where the monsters are tori onna, “bird women”.
+Ronja’s encounter with one of these creatures in episode 9 is played up for terror, though it coincides with the most famous comedic scene, where the Swedish voice actors pay homage to the 1984 version.
+The dub uses Lindgren’s charming faux-medieval expressions throughout.
 The voices of Birk and Mattis are too modern and distanced in their inflection, but the rest is OK.
 The music is surprisingly good.
-The opening theme in particular has a catchy Nordic folk-music quality—is that a vevlira?—that I wasn't expecting.
+The opening theme in particular has a catchy Nordic folk-music quality—is that a vevlira?—that I wasn’t expecting.